-The camera includes three function buttons, labeled F1, F2, and F3.
+The camera includes three function buttons, labelled F1, F2, and F3.
 The functions performed by these buttons depend on the camera mode.
 The current function for each button is identified by an icon that appears on the display screen just above the button.
+If no button is pressed for 5 seconds, the function icons disappear and are replaced by a small uparrow above F2.
+Pressing a button restores the function icons.

-Several icons represent multiple tasks, depending on mode: Several icons represent multiple tasks, depending on mode:
+Several icons represent multiple tasks, depending on mode:

 Opens the Main configuration menu Re-opens the last menu opened

-J Closes all open menus
+- Closes all open menus

-⊘ Selects the highlighted item Closes a message Adds the selected character
+S Selects the highlighted item Closes a message Adds the selected character

-X Closes a menu Cancels an entry
+× Closes a menu Cancels an entry

 Freezes the image

 Restarts continuous acquisition (unfreezes image)

 Saves the displayed image

-Validates the entry in the text editor or the selection in the working directory
+• Validates the entry in the text editor or the selection in the working directory

-W Deletes the selected file or folder
+Ì Deletes the selected file or folder

-7 Opens the selected file or folder
+1 Opens the selected file or folder

-1 Exits from image recall
+×.
+Exits from image recall

-Displays information from the selected file
+B Displays information from the selected file

 8 Freezes the color palette

-3 Edits the minimum or maximum value of the palette Restores automatic mode
+∎∎ බ Edits the minimum or maximum value of the palette Restores automatic mode

 IR Displays the infrared image

 0 Displays the visible image

-Plays back the vocal message
+9 Plays back the vocal message

 Records a new vocal message

-Stops playing or recording the vocal message
+0 Stops playing or recording the vocal message

-() Searches for new Bluetooth devices (AEMC® Instruments Clamp-On Meters Models 407 and 607, Metrix ASYC IV Multimeters Models MTX 3292-BT and 3293-BT, Environmental Data Loggers Models 1110, 1227, 1246, 1821, 1822 and 1823)
+0 Searches for new Bluetooth devices (AEMC [®] Instruments Clamp-On Meters Models 407 and 607, Metrix ASYC IV Multimeters Models MTX 3292-BT and 3293-BT, Environmental Data Loggers Models 1110, 1227, 1246, 1821, 1822 and 1823)

-1) Connects all compatible Bluetooth AEMC® Instruments meters in the current list
+川 Connects all compatible Bluetooth AEMC [®] Instruments meters in the current list

+4 Lights the laser pointer

+1 Restores function icons display